ColeNikol/Random-Ads-Manager/README.md

 Made to easily manage and randomly display responsive SEO friendly image ads in various ad formats you can place anywhere you want on your site

+TESTING:
+Want to see it in action?
+Working demo for testing is available https://nonconfirmed.com/demo-ads/

 INSTALLATION:
 1. On your website server create a folder named "ads"